carbonplan/research/articles/dac-calculator-explainer/index.md

 The third scenario uses solar photovoltaics (PV) to continuously power the DAC plant.
 Similar to using wind turbines, solar PV requires the overproduction of electricity when the sun is shining to make up for times when there is not enough sunshine to produce electricity (i.e. at night).
 This requires energy storage, which is included in the form of lithium-ion batteries.
 Additionally, the solar PV alternative also uses electric resistance heating to meet the thermal energy demands of the DAC plant.

-With default settings, the calculator yields higher costs for Wind or Solar than for NGCC, and higher costs for Solar than for Wind.
+With default settings, the calculator yields higher costs for wind or solar than for NGCC, and higher costs for solar than for wind.

 <CostSummary />